AhmadAziizi/AhmadAziizi/README.md

 ---

-## 📌 What I’m Building
+## 📌 What I’m Working On

-- 🎮 Game development projects
+- 🎮 Building Java and JavaFX projects
-- ⚙️ C-based systems and algorithm projects
+- ⚙️ Practicing C through systems and algorithm-based projects
-- 🧠 Data structures and problem-solving projects
+- 🧠 Improving my understanding of data structures and algorithms
-- 🚀 A stronger portfolio for software engineering internships
+- 💻 Writing cleaner and more organized code
+- 🌱 Learning by building, testing, and improving my projects

 ---